inductiva/inductiva/docs/MPI Cluster.md

 Currently, this is the [list of available machine types available via the API]().
 - the `num_machines` sets the number of machines available in the cluster.
 While the computational resource is active, these machines will be reserved for the user.
-- the `data_size_gb` allows the selection of the size of the disk attached to each machine that is reserved for the simulation data in GB.
+- the `data_disk_gb` allows the selection of the size of the disk attached to each machine that is reserved for the simulation data in GB.

 For example, the following code creates an MPICluster with 2 machines of type